Prep

 “I am going to destroy the whole earth and everyone on it,” God said.

-(Sweep hands out in front of you quickly.)
+(Sweep your hands out in front of you quickly.)

 “Get some wood and build a very, very large boat.”

-(Cup hands together and move them from side to side as if on waves.)
+(Cup your hands together and move them from side to side as if on waves.)

 “Create rooms in it and cover it with tar inside and out.
 Make the boat three stories high and put a door on one side.
 I am going to send a flood to destroy everything!”
 God continued.

-(Wiggle fingers in the air downward as if raining.)
+(Wiggle your fingers in the air downward like it’s raining.)

 “Nothing will survive.”

-(Sweep hands out in front of you quickly.)
+(Sweep your hands out in front of you quickly.)

 “But I promise that you and your family will be kept safe in the boat.”

-(Cup hands together and move from side to side as if on waves.)
+(Cup your hands together and move them from side to side as if on waves.)

 God also told Noah to bring a male and female of every kind of animal on the boat with him.

 (Hold up two fingers.
-Then, cup hands together.)
+Then, cup your hands together.)

 “Store up enough food for you and your family and all the animals as well,” God said.
 Noah obeyed.
 He did everything God said to do.